-Form 3540 / Credit Carryover Summary
+Form 3540 / Credit Carryover and Recapture Summary

-Consolidates carryovers from expired credits.
-This form replaces a number of forms for expired credits.
+Part I - Credit Carryover.
+This part replaces a number of forms for expired credits.
 Forms for expired credits typically live long after their credits due to carryover provisions for unused credits.
 However, instead of retaining the old forms, the FTB uses this one form for reporting credit carryovers from a number of unrelated credits.
 Unless you file Schedule P, this form is required if you claim any of the carryover credits listed in the instructions for this form.
 If you file Form 3540 and there is no Schedule P for the return, the credits used this year on this form are automatically posted to Form 540 lines 43 through 45.
 CAUTION: Lines on Schedule P Part III that are supported by this form through the Road Map will get their entries from this form when this form exits, and override any entries you make directly on Schedule P.